5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ## ABOUT

 OpenCore and Clover EFI Folders for running macOS 10.13 to 12.4+ on a Lenovo ThinkPad T530.
 They utilize the new `ECEnabler.kext` which enables battery status read-outs without the need for additional Battery Patches.
-The OpenCore EFI includes the latest Booter and Kernel patches which make use of macOS Monterey's virtualization capabilities (VMM) to spoof a fake Board-ID.
-This allows installing and running macOS Monterey with the `MacBookPro10,1` SMBIOS for Ivy Bridge CPUs which wouldn't be possible otherwise.
+The OpenCore EFI includes the latest Booter and Kernel patches which make use of macOSes virtualization capabilities (VMM) to spoof a fake Board-ID.
+This allows installing and running macOS Big Sur and Monterey with SMBIOS `MacBookPro10,1`for Ivy Bridge CPUs which wouldn't be possible otherwise.
 So you can enjoy the benefits of optimal CPU Power Management and System Updates as well.
 If you want to know how these patches work, [read this](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof).

 |:warning: Issues related to macOS (beyond my control)|
 |:----------------------------------------------------|